HerzBoi/HerzBoi/README.md

-# Hi there!
-I'm Haard Sanghvi
+# My name is Haard Sanghvi

-I'm a student with a passion for programming and game development.
+I'm a student at Drexel university studying Game Design and Production.
 Currently, I'm working on a game engine in C++ for a small 3D game I'm planning to create.

 ## Skills
 - Programming Languages: C++, Python, Java